Processing of personal data in CEJ

 In connection with e.g. disputes, claims for damage, complaints, recovery and extinctions for tenants and owners, and in management of employees on properties, CEJ may – in exceptional cases – process sensitive personal data or information on criminal offences, if the processing is necessary to safeguard CEJ’s and/or the client’s rights in the case.
 We delete the information when it is no longer needed.

-Often, our processing of your personal data occurs on a legal and legitimate basis that does not require your explicit consent.
 We therefore obtain your consent only in rare cases when it is necessary to process personal data for a specific purpose.
 This could e.g. be in connection with accessibility improvements in your home if you have a disability.
 Your consent is voluntary and can be withdrawn at any time.

 Disclosure of personal data

 We are required to disclose certain personal information about you in order to administer the property and comply with Danish law.
 This includes e.g. disclosing information to the property’s accountant and lawyers, to your estate agent regarding the sale of your flat, and to dispute bodies such as rent control boards and legal courts.
-We are also obliged to report personal data to the tax authorities and municipalities in connection with wages and housing benefits.
+We are also obliged to report personal data e.g. to the tax authorities and municipalities in connection with wages and housing benefits.

 For the preparation of utility bills as well as ongoing information about your consumption, it is necessary to disclose information about your name, email address and on-account payments to the energy company for the preparation of utility bills for the property.

 If you need a maintenance worker to repair something in your flat, we’ll give them your contact details so you can arrange a convenient time for the work to be done.
-The same applies for construction matters concerning the property when workers need to coordinate with you and your neighbors about when they can enter each flat.
+The same applies for construction matters concerning the property, when workers need to coordinate with you and your neighbors about when they can enter each flat.

 If you live in a property with a tenants’ association, we must pass on relevant information about tenants and rental properties to them.